 give you further information.
 It's worth studying these pages carefully; it's a complicated subject.

-Finding seafarers when you know the name of the ship they sailed on
+Finding seafarers on crew lists when you know the name of the ship they sailed on.

-The Appropriation Books were the central record of the ships official numbers.
+The Appropriation Books were the central record of ships' official numbers.
 Use them to find basic details of the ship's first registration.

 The Mercantile Navy List was the annual list of British ships afloat at that time.
 Use them to trace the details of a